emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC-and-NVIDIA-Shield-TV-with-1080p-GUI.md

 # Overview
 SPMC supports rendering of both the graphical user interface and video in up to 4K (2160p) resolution if you have a high-end Android TV settop box like the NVIDIA Shield TV and a UHD (4K) TV.
-If you have a UHD TV and you watch 2160p (4K) content, then you should use [these instructions instead](https://github.com/koying/SPMC/wiki/Recommended-video-settings-for-SPMC%2C-NVIDIA-Shield-TV-and-UHD-%284K%29-TVs-with-4K-GUI).
+If you have a UHD TV and you watch 2160p (4K) content (e.g. HDR content in SPMC, 4K in YouTube app, or 4K in the Netflix app), then you should use [these instructions instead](https://github.com/koying/SPMC/wiki/Recommended-video-settings-for-SPMC%2C-NVIDIA-Shield-TV-and-UHD-%284K%29-TVs-with-4K-GUI).

-However, if you only have a Full HD (1080p) TV or if you have a UHD TV but only watch 1080p content in any of your apps on your Shield, then you should use the settings below.
+However, if you only have a Full HD (1080p) TV or if you have a UHD TV but only watch 1080p content in all of your apps on your Shield, then you should use the settings below.

-If you have a UHD TV, you will have the added benefit of using your UHD TV's upscalers.
-These may provide better video quality of 1080p content displayed at 4K resolution than SPMC's upscalers.
-Additionally, content below 1080p such as 480i and 720p will be upscaled to 1080p by SPMC using the HQ scalers.  _"Lanczos3 - optimised"_ is the best video scaling method.

-_"Yadif (2x)"_ is the best deinterlacing available on the Shield TV but, because it is not hardware accelerated, it is best for SD resolution videos.
-For HD videos, _"Bob Inverted"_ is the best deinterlacing for HD videos because it is hardware accelerated.

 # UHD TV Settings